waltervanheuven/auto-alt-text/README.md

 ## Qwen-VL

 Example command for using [Qwen-VL](https://github.com/QwenLM/Qwen-VL).
-Script will download the Qwen-VL-Chat model (~9.75GB).
+Script will download the Qwen-VL-Chat model (~9.75GB) if CUDA support is available.
+On Apple Silicon Macs the Qwen-VL-Chat-Int4 is used.

-Using this model requires an NVIDEA GPU.
-Only tested with an RTX A4000 GPU on Windows.
+Qwen-VL only tested with an RTX A4000 GPU on Windows and with an M1-Max on macOS (32GB RAM).

 ```sh
 python source/auto_alt_text.py pptx/test1.pptx --model qwen-vl